Guptakashi

 Vishwanath Temple

-A unique shrine depicting Lord Shiva and Parvati as one entity, symbolizing balance and unity.
-Insider Tip: Look for the natural spring nearby—locals believe its water has healing properties.
+A unique shrine where Lord Shiva is worshipped as half-man, half-woman, symbolizing cosmic balance.
+Insider tip: Look for the small natural spring nearby—locals believe its water has healing properties.

 Ukhimath